ozma-io/boss-app/docs/magic-link-development.md

 **Q: Why not use `bossapp://` immediately?**
 A: Firebase Auth requires HTTP/HTTPS URLs for magic links.
 Custom schemes don't work with Firebase email link authentication.

-**Q: How was this handled in Expo Go?**
+**Q: Why does this require manual handling?**
-A: Expo Go used a special `exp://` scheme with automatic redirects.
-Development Builds work differently and require manual handling.
+A: Development Builds use standard HTTP URLs that open in the browser by default.
+Universal Links (production) or manual paste (development) are needed to open links in the app.

 **Q: Can this be automated?**
 A: Yes, by using: